 Where CityU Can Take YouThe field of finance employs individuals inside financial firms, but it also employs specialists throughout many other types of organizations.
 When you finish your online finance certificate, you'll be prepared to step into a senior financial role within a small company, advance into mid-level corporate finance positions in a medium sized company, or work as a financial project manager or budget analyst in a large company or government agency.

 Get Started Today!If you have a bachelor's degree from an accredited university, you can apply to get your graduate-level finance certificate online with CityU.
 All of our courses are fully accredited, which means you'll earn credit toward a master's degree while you work toward your certificate.
 Because of the rigor of the program, applicable prior experience in accounting or an additional accounting course may be necessary before beginning.
 Get in touch with an advisor to learn more today.

 As of July 1, 2011, the US Department of Education requires colleges to disclose specific information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation."
 City University offers a number of undergraduate and graduate certificates that lead to gainful employment.
 Information for each certificate program for the latest reporting year is available here.

 Content Area (15)

-In this course, you will study the theory and practice of business finance from a decision-maker's perspective.
-Using quantitative and qualitative tools, you will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
-Practical applications will help you understand how financial management supports other components of a firm's overall business strategy.
-You will explore the different methods of presenting financial information to a range of audiences.
-You will also learn the special challenges involved in managing the finances of international firms.
-Prerequisite: MBA 535 or applicable prior experience in accounting.
+This course examines the theory and practice of business finance from a decision-maker's perspective.
+Using quantitative and qualitative tools, students will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
+Practical applications will help students understand how financial management supports other components of a firm's overall business strategy.
+The course explores the different methods of presenting financial information to a range of audiences and the special challenges involved in managing the finances of international firms.